21+ orders placed in your location

 - On using a razor (or any other personal item) that has the remnants of the infection.

-In India, the prevalence of Hepatitis B infection has been a public health concern for a long time now.
+In India, the prevalence of the Hepatitis B infection has been a public health concern for a long time now.
 Approximately 60 million infected Indians and over 1.5 Lakh deaths are reported almost every year due to Hepatitis B viral infection.
 Therefore, getting tested for the infection is necessary if your doctor prescribes you to do so.

 The HBV DNA Viral Load Test measures the quantity of Hepatitis B causing viral infection in the body.